-Our mental health lead is Alison Fox, and we are fortunate to have a Mental Health Support Practitioner, Josephine Sebire.
-Further information can be found in the Staff Wellbeing Policy, the Behaviour Policy, the PSHE Policy and Scheme, and the SEND Policy.
+Our mental health lead is Alison Fox but our Wellbeing Advocates are Louise Collins, Benita Juneja.
+We are fortunate to have a Mental Health Support Practitioner - Dunette Griffths.
+Further information can be found in the Staff Wellbeing Policy, the Behaviour Policy the PSHE Policy and Scheme and the SEND Policy.
 There are various other Guidelines such as the Bereavement Guidelines that are on the website.